 But things have changed.
 The divisive rhetoric may still work among Conservative Brexiteers, and perhaps in certain Leave constituencies.
 But as middle-class liberals have become almost synonymous with Remain, Johnson’s popularity has waned among them after he strongly aligned himself with Leave.
 What happens next will be crucial.
 Everyone knows Johnson has leadership ambitions but is this just part of a ploy to become Conservative leader with the divisive Exodus-style rhetoric to be dropped once he has achieved his goal and when he needs to attract a broader voting base?
 Or will he continue to push the Divisive Bible should he become leader and try to establish a Brexit consensus?

 Thatcher managed to win her right-wing revolution successfully as there was a big enough movement and cultural support.
 But as Theresa May found out after she was being portrayed as the Second Coming of Thatcher in her early premiership, the country is deeply divided over Brexit and a host of interrelated social, cultural and economic issues.
 Over a decade since financial crisis, no ideological position has begun to dominate English political discourse.
 Until this happens (assuming it will happen) then Divisive Bibles may keep on emerging.

-Professor of Bible, Society and Politics, Institute Of Theology, St Mary's University
+Professor of Bible, Society and Politics, School of Theology, St Mary's University